shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

   Tech debt can manifest in various ways:

-  * **Complex codebase:** Cobbled-together solutions can lead to convoluted and hard-to-understand code, increasing maintenance costs and hindering     future development.
+  * **Complex codebase:** Cobbled-together solutions can lead to convoluted and hard-to-understand code.
+This increases maintenance costs and hindering     future development.
   * **Integration challenges:** Integrating new features or functionalities into a system cobbled together with workarounds can become increasingly difficult and time-consuming.
-  * **Hidden bugs and vulnerabilities:** Shortcuts and quick fixes can introduce hidden bugs and vulnerabilities that may impact system stability and security in the long run.
+  * **Hidden bugs and vulnerabilities:** Shortcuts and quick fixes can introduce hidden bugs and vulnerabilities.
+That could hurt system stability and security in the long run.

   It can be managed in the following ways.